johnAlexamon/dicom_sender/README.md

 For Windows users who don't want to install Python, a standalone executable is available:

-1. Download the `DICOM_Sender_v1.1.0.zip` file from this repository
+1. Download the latest release ZIP file (like `Alexamon_DICOM_Sender_v1.2.0.zip`) from the [GitHub Releases tab](https://github.com/johnAlexamon/dicom_sender/releases)
 2. Extract the ZIP file to any location on your computer
-3. Run `DICOM_Sender.exe` directly - no installation needed!
+3. Run `Alexamon_DICOM_Sender.exe` directly - no installation needed!

 The ZIP package contains everything needed to run the application, including all dependencies and libraries.
 The only prerequisite is having Java Runtime Environment (JRE) 8 or higher installed on your system.

+> **Note**: All official releases are published under the GitHub Releases tab.
+Always download the latest version for the best features and bug fixes.

 ## Requirements (for source code users)